-But what if you have never driven one then these step-by-step instructions will have you on your way in no time.
-We will start off with an automatic Vespa.
-In the end, we will explain how to drive a classic manual Vespa.
+But what if you have never driven a Vespa before?
+Then these step-by-step instructions will have you on your way in no time.
+We will start off with tips on riding an automatic Vespa.
+In the end, we will explain how to ride a classic manual Vespa.

 1. Check the switches and the brakes

 While you might be eager to hop on and drive off, the number 1 step is probably the most important.
-It is better to know where everything is before you are driving and realize that you don’t know where the rear brake is located.
+It is important to know where everything is before you are driving only to realize that you don’t know where the rear brake is located.

 Make sure you are sitting upright and bend your elbows slightly.
-Don’t stretch your arms as this will make turning and maneuvering more difficult.
+Don’t stretch your arms when riding a Vespa as this will make turning and maneuvering more difficult.

 Once you are sitting comfortably check if your footing is fine as well.
 Can you touch the ground easily?
 With both feet or just one?
 You need to know what is best for you as you will need to place your footing firmly on the ground every time you stop.